Night Shift Supervisor, Converting

 Katie looks forward to a long career at General Films.
 She appreciates the company and what they mean to her and her family.

-Katie is married and they have four-legged family members.
+Katie is married, and they have four-legged family members.
 Rescue pups Storm- (husky) and Tyrion “Bubs” cockapoo (cocker spaniel poodle mix).
 Katie and her husband are heavily involved in the 501st Legion.
-She jokingly states the 501st Legion are “bad guys doing good”.
-The 501st Legion is an international Disney and Lucas Film-affiliated charity group where members dress in authentic Star Wars costumes and do volunteer work to raise money for The Ronald McDonald House, Dayton Children’s, and the Cincinnati Center for Autism to name a few.
+She jokingly states that the 501st Legion is “bad guys doing good.”
+The 501st Legion is an international Disney and Lucas Film-affiliated charity group where members dress in authentic Star Wars costumes and volunteer to raise money for The Ronald McDonald House, Dayton Children’s, and the Cincinnati Center for Autism, to name a few.
 Katie receives great joy in seeing the smiles on the faces of the children they entertain and serve.